Hywan/LaMaisonVivante/dhw-ventilation/nilan/README.md

 #### [JSON](https://www.json.org/json-en.html)

 JSON can be used in a Web environment.
-Example with `nilan --address
+Example with `nilan read --address
 <addr< --format json` (formatted with `… | python -m json.tool`):

 ```json